-- The date and time you access NAL's site.
+- The date and time you access the site

-- If you linked to the NAL Web site from another Web site, the address of that Web site.
+- If you came to our site from another website, the address of that website

-This information is used to help make NAL's site more useful to visitors, to learn about the number of visitors to the site and the types of technology visitors are using.
+We use this information to help make NAL's site more useful to visitors.
 Information about individuals and their visits is not tracked or recorded.

 Links to Other Sites

-Except for authorized law enforcement investigations, no other attempts are made to identify individual users or their usage habits.
-Raw data logs are used for no other purposes.
+Except for authorized law enforcement investigations, we will make no other attempts to identify individual users or their usage habits.

 Unauthorized attempts to upload information or change information on this service are strictly prohibited and may be punishable under the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act.